Yusuffrih/PianoBop/README.md

 #### Icons
 I used some music icons to add some design to the page and keep with the music theme.
 I got these from [Font Awesome](https://fontawesome.com/) which is a great website for all your icon needs.
 I feel that the icons just add a little bit of extra style to the page and make it overall a bit more visually appealing.

+## Features
+### Implemented Features
+* Title section at the top of the page
+* Play button to begin the game
+* Score area outlining the score and the level of the user
+* Game area where the piano is located
+* Interactive piano keys
+* Musical notes attached to piano keys
+* Footer which provides the user a link to the site owners Github profile
+*  A responsive design that accomodates multiple devices
+* Feedback form operating through Email.js which provides the user with an personalised automatic, response to let them know that their feedback has been received
+* Feedback on how they are doing in the game
+* Button feedback for every button pressed or click they make through audio and visual